arnabs542/interviewpractice/general-search/find-kth-largest-element.md

 ##### Explanation:

 The code is very poorly optimized, but it illustrates the underlying idea very well.
-To find the $$\small k$$th largest element in-pace without completely sorting the array we can select an element at random \(the "pivot"\) and parition the remaining entries into those greater than the pivot and those less than the pivot.
-If there are exactly $$\small k-1$$ elements smaller than the pivot, then the pivot is the answer.
-If there are more than $$\small k-1$$ elements greater than the pivot, we can discard elements less than or equal to the pivot - the $$\small k$$-largest element must be greater than the pivot.
-If there are less than $$\small k-1$$ elements greater than the pivot, we can discard elements greater than or equal to the pivot.
+To find the $\small k^{th}$ largest element in-place without completely sorting the array we can select an element at random \(the "pivot"\) and parition the remaining entries into those greater than the pivot and those less than the pivot.
+If there are exactly $\small k-1$ elements smaller than the pivot, then the pivot is the answer.
+If there are more than $\small k-1$ elements greater than the pivot, we can discard elements less than or equal to the pivot - the $\small k$-largest element must be greater than the pivot.
+If there are less than $\small k-1$ elements greater than the pivot, we can discard elements greater than or equal to the pivot.

 ##### Code \(Optimized version\):